orkhasnat/Foxs-Tale/README.md

 - High Score System: The high-score system allows players to keep track of their personal best scores and compete with friends, making every playthrough a chance to set a new record.

 ## Technologies Used
 Rapid Roll Advanced was developed using C++ and the SFML (Simple and Fast Multimedia Library) library.
 The project used various object-oriented programming concepts, including encapsulation, inheritance, polymorphism, function and operator overloading, templates, virtual and abstract functions, enumerations, and exceptions.
+Also the installation files were made using Inno Setup.

 ## Feedback and Suggestions
 If you have any feedback or suggestions for improvements, please feel free to contact us by sending an email to tasnimulhasnat@iut-dhaka.edu.
 We are always looking for ways to make the game even better.